tejasmattur/cse-projects/README.md

 Production Level Websites:

-  **Upon Completion, Facial Recognition Home Lock code will be uploaded!**
+  **Once Finalized, Facial Recognition Home Lock code will be uploaded!**
+  *update as of 12/6: All code (Node.js, Python) will be uploaded here by the end of this week*

   Website: Next.js, MongoDB